 Tuition and Financial Aid

-A number of School of Law work-study grants-in-aid for partial tuition credit are available.
+A limited number of School of Law work-study grants-in-aid for partial tuition credit are available to current students.
 Recipients of such grants-in-aid are required to adequately perform certain duties as a Law School library aide, Law School faculty research assistant or Law School administration aide for five to 10 hours per week during the entire academic year.
 In return, the student will receive a designated amount of tuition assistance that is directly applied to that student’s account.

 Financial assistance that is designated as federally funded or institutional aid is processed centrally through Duquesne University’s Financial Aid Office.
 This includes the Stafford Loan, GradPLUS Loans, Law Access and Law loans.
 The Law School itself does not process this aid.
 Interested students should submit their FAFSA to the Financial Aid Office before May 31.
 Read about the application procedure.

 The William B. Billock Loan Repayment Assistance Program (LRAP) seeks to ease the debt burden incurred by graduates employed at qualifying public interest law entities.
 Individuals who work as public interest law or government attorneys or serve as staff for tax-exempt organizations, and who earn less than $50,000 per year, are eligible to apply for consideration.

 Review Duquesne University School of Law's current tuition, fees and estimated living costs.
 Tuition for the 2015-2016 academic year will be posted in spring 2015.